alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 ## The trap of Multiple Environments

 As you can imagine, with the previous definition of CI/CD, having multiple environments will never allow you to achieve Continuous Deployment.
 ![](https://www.kanekotic.com/img/environments.jpeg)

-The intent of having multiple environments is to reduce change failure rate.
-Nevertheless, is this a reality?
+The intent of having multiple environments is to reduce change failure rate, are we actually achieving this with the practices?
+The answer is normally not due to:

+* A non-production environment will never be the same as a production.
+  * Different data
+  * Different performance
+  * Different security practices
+  * Etc…
+* Stress and ownership of moving things to production
+* Accumulation of code in lower environments (meaning more bugs).
+* Longer feedback loop.

+As you can see, this makes a fake sense of safety, but it does not affect positively the change failure rate.

 ## Only prod, is it so crazy?